zczqas/dotfile/README.md

 This repository contains all of the system configuration and Command-line tools for my System and Developer configuration.

+# TMUX

+> A terminal multiplexer

+- Use [Catppuccin](https://github.com/catppuccin/tmux) along with custom config

 # WEBINSTALL

 > Effortlessly install developer tools with easy-to-remember URLs